No blowout is bigger than your wedding day. So when the opportunity presents itself, many of us want to go all out on the day we’ll never forget.

 13. Rein in the open bar

-Having an open bar means you’ll have a huge tab at the end of the night.
+Having an open bar will leave you with a huge tab at the end of the night.
 However, if the thought of a cash bar seems tacky, find a happy medium.

 Offer the open bar but keep it stocked with limited choices.
 It’s your wedding, and there’s no need to provide your guests with every form of liquor known to man.
-Consult with the bartender to find what’s most popular, but offering a red and white wine and a couple varieties of beer may be plenty.
+Consult with the bartender to find what’s most popular, but offering a red wine, a white wine and a couple of varieties of beer may be plenty.

 14. Serve sheet cake

-In 2013, couples spent an average of $546 for their wedding cake — a cake, I might add, that many guests probably didn’t even eat.
+The Knot says that in 2015, couples spent an average of $575 for their wedding cake — a cake, I might add, that many guests probably didn’t even eat.

 Cut your cake costs by serving up sheet cake instead.